jdeath/Opal_NuggetIce_ble/README.md

 # Opal Nugget Ice BLE Integration
 Home Assistant BLE Integration for FirstBuild Opal Nugget Ice Maker.

 I am still working on adding switches to turn on/off light and icemaker.
 If you want switch capability, use the ESPHome code posted below.
+I am using the ESPHome code right now as has more functionality.

 This might work for the GE Branded model, not sure.
 Mine is the OG FirstBuild version